 Joan Vorderbruggen, director of Hennepin Theatre District Engagement, reached out to artists for additional designs to reflect those themes.
-Due to the positive response focusing on social justice will now be included in rotations for July and August.
+Due to the positive response, social justice themes were included in the July, August and September installments.
 “We are grateful to our artists for the opportunity to expand our Art Connects Us billboard project to include meaningful responses to the killing of George Floyd and the worldwide outcry for change,” said Vorderbruggen.”
-The ten previously scheduled designs relating to COVID-19 for July and August will be featured in September.

 Art Connects Us launched in April as a pilot project originally scheduled to run for six weeks.
 Following its initial success, the Trust was among 44 nonprofit organizations to receive a OneMPLS Pandemic Response Grant from the Minneapolis Foundation which enabled the Trust to extend the project throughout the summer by featuring additional paid artists.

 Many of the artists come from diverse backgrounds from the Trust’s broad network of visual artists who have participated in previous Trust public art projects.
 Both emerging and internationally renowned artists are represented in Art Connects Us with 50 percent from communities of color, LGBTQ+, disabled, seniors and students.
 Collectively, the digital artwork will showcase a sense of hope and motivation during these uncertain times.

 In the press

 - StarTribune, Minnesota billboards respond to coronavirus with artist-made messages of hope and thanks